 Things are still pretty sketchy.

-Asus did tell me, though, that the TUF-AX5400 would be available by mid-July, with its pricing being announced then.
+Asus did tell me, though, that the TUF-AX5400 would be available by mid-July, initially in the EU, with its pricing being available then.
 It’s likely will be more affordable than the Netgear counterpart.
-My guess is it’s gonna go for somewhere between $150 and $200.
+I guess it’s going to go for somewhere between $150 and $200 (or the equivalent in Euros).

-So it’s likely cheaper.
-That said, if you think this TUF one is that keeper you’ve been holding out for, check back for more detail, and who knows, maybe even a full review if I manage to get my hands on it.
+That said, if you think this TUF one is that keeper you’ve been holding out for, check back for more detail, and who knows, maybe even a full review if I find it makes sense to do hands-on testing — that’s if it’s available in the US at all.